skybhh19/prime/index.markdown

 </table>

 <table width=800px><tr><td> <p align="justify" width="20%">
-We develop a self-supervised data collection strategy that involves randomly executing primitives in the environment to contextualize them with task-specific information.
-With the generated dataset, we train an inverse dynamics model that maps segments of raw sensory demonstrations to primitives, comprising primitive categories and their parameters.
-To derive the optimal primitive sequences, we build a demonstration interpreter capable of parsing raw sensory demonstrations using the learned inverse dynamics model.
-Finally, we train the policy from parsed primitive sequences.</p></td></tr></table>
+We develop a self-supervised data generation strategy that randomly executes sequences of behavior primitives in the environment.
+With the generated dataset, we train an inverse dynamics model (IDM) that maps initial states and final states from segments in task demonstrations to primitive types and corresponding parameters.
+To derive the optimal primitive sequences, we build a trajectory parser capable of parsing task demonstrations into primitive sequences using the learned inverse dynamics model.
+Finally, we train the policy using parsed primitive sequences.</p></td></tr></table>

 <br>